atanasovdaniel/wfmc/README.md

     # enable this option if HTTP redirects doesn't work
     #redirect-with-meta=true

+    # show files/folders with names starting with dot '.'
+    #  '.' and '..' are excluded always
+    #show-dot-files=true

     # favicon / application icon, must be one of the embedded/compiled icon files
     # by default wfmicon.gif
     #favicon=home.gif